Financial Assistance to Meet College Expenses

 The GU Office of Student Financial Services (OSFS) helps students and their families determine what aid they might be eligible to receive from dozens of college financial aid and financing programs, and by managing award disbursements that are in compliance with each sponsor’s rules and regulations.
 The OSFS expects students to be active partners in that process and to take personal responsibility for monitoring the progress of the financial aid applications and award disbursements that are managed on their behalf by the OSFS.

-The OSFS typically emails official notices about the processing of aid and financing applications and disbursements to student’s official Georgetown University email addresses.
-Students are expected to monitor their GU email boxes on a regular basis and are expected to respond promptly to email notices from the GU OSFS.
+The OSFS emails official notices about the processing of aid and financing applications, changes in aid eligibility, and financial aid disbursements to student’s official Georgetown University email addresses.
+Students are expected to monitor their GU email, including their SPAM folders, on a regular basis and must take prompt action when appropriate in response to notices sent by the GU OSFS.

-Students are also expected to monitor their financial aid applications, financial aid disbursements, and University billing statements on a regular basis via Georgetown’s MyAccess student services portal.
-At the portal Georgetown students can login to their account using their NETID and password to view whether a required form or document is missing from their financial aid record, learn how to take appropriate corrective action to resolve the issue quickly, accept or reject any aid offered, monitor that all of their financial aid awards have been paid to their student billing account, and view their current student billing account balance.
+Students are also expected to monitor their financial aid applications & changes in eligibility, aid disbursements, and University billing statements on a regular basis via Georgetown’s MyAccess (new window) student services portal to their online accounts.
+At the portal students can view whether a required form or document is missing from their financial aid record, learn how to take appropriate corrective action to resolve the issue quickly, accept or reject any aid offered so that it can be disbursed, monitor that all of their financial aid awards have been paid to their student billing account, and view their current student billing account balance.